luissimas/luissimas.github.io/content/about.md

 Besides that, I've [presented a talk](https://youtu.be/rTL4TtpdjIE?t=1573) about the basics of OCaml and the joy of working with algebraic data types and pattern matching on a statically typed language.

-### Computer Science bachelor (UFSCar) (2020-Present)
+### Computer Science bachelor (UFSCar) (2020-2025)

 During my computer science bachelor course at UFSCar, I was actively engaged in extracurricular activities such as extension groups.
 It's also been a great opportunity to dive deeper in computer science fundamental, such as compilers, operating systems and cybersecurity.

+### Pragmatic Studio Courses (2023-2024)

+I took two great courses on [Pragmatic Studio](https://pragmaticstudio.com/) focusing on Elixir/OTP and Phoenix LiveView.
+With these courses I was able to fully grasp the core concepts in Elixir and OTP and develop a series of interactive UIs using Phoenix Liveview.

+You can check out my certificates of conclusion at my [alumni page](https://pragmaticstudio.com/alumni/lu%C3%ADs-simas-l-sv).

 ### High School & Technical Certification (IFSP) (2017-2019)

 I've attended to a high school that included an integrated technical course on software development.
-During this period I had the opportunity not only to **build solid technical foundations**, but also to engage in extracurricular activities, mostly in **cultural events**.
+During this period I had the opportunity not only to build solid technical foundations, but also to engage in extracurricular activities, mostly in cultural events.